 Midges in Scotland???

 Are you worried about going to Scotland mid-summer because of midges?
 I can understand why you would be worried about it when you see the scary headlines about them.
-But Midges thrive on still, humid conditions and are most active at dawn and dusk and the so-called ‘midge season’ runs from May to September in […]
+But Midges thrive in still, humid conditions and are most active at dawn and dusk and the so-called ‘midge season’ runs from May to September in Scotland. […]

 Why Travel Insurance?

 Travel insurance can cover medical, dental, trip cancellation, trip interruption, medical transportation and more.
 It is not just for flight delays or lost luggage.
 One of the main reasons to have Travel Insurance is for health reasons: yours, your traveling companions, your parents, your kids… To get a travel insurance quote please fill out this form: Travel […]

 Portree – restaurants with map